AppTapp/Installer-3/README.md

 ### What is included?

-Installer source code, AppTapp Framework source, and Translation strings.
+Installer source code, AppTapp Framework source, AppTapp Installer Writer, and Translation strings.

 ### Building

 Installer 3 can be compiled or cross compiled with 3 different compilers.
-See the file INSTALL for documentation.
+See the file INSTALL.md for documentation.

 ### Packaging